 - Training centres will provide training to farmers for beekeeping and production

 - Agricultural Institutions and Krishi Vigyan Kendra will be trained by the nodal agencies.
-Know more on Krishi Vigyan Kendras on the linked page.
+Know more about Krishi Vigyan Kendras on the linked page.

-- The state government will connect farmers with APEDA, Government of India, especially for honey exports.
+- The state government will connect farmers with APEDA, the Government of India, especially for honey exports.

 Sweet Revolution- Honey Mission in India – Way Forward

-- Recognizing honeybees as inputs to agriculture, and apiculture as a subject for advanced research under the aegis of Indian Council for Agricultural Research.
+- Recognising honeybees as inputs to agriculture, and apiculture as a subject for advanced research under the aegis of Indian Council for Agricultural Research.

 - Considering landless Beekeepers as farmers and focusing on training and development of beekeepers by state governments.